 Navigation auf uzh.ch

-In this project, we are developing methods for analysis of existing MRI images from newborns, in order to quantify shape and strengths of brain circuits.
-We then compare them with the cognitive performance of the children.
+In this project, we developed methods for analysis of existing MRI images from newborns, in order to quantify shape and strengths of brain circuits.
+We then compared them with the cognitive performance of the children.
 Our goal is to detect changes in the brain that may be specific for developmental delay disorders.

 Many reasons exist why a child may develop developmental delay (DD) and we do not know yet if they share similar underlying neural conditions, such as deficits in neural circuits.
 This project aims to characterize the macroscale neuronal circuit structure in children who present mild to moderate DD.
 We focus on a group of children with mixed reasons for DD, such as congenital heart disorders, prematurity, or congenital central nervous system disorders.
-We analyze existing structural and diffusion tensor magnetic resonance imaging (DT-MRI) data from newborns and associate the results with cognitive outcomes.
-The goal is to implement in collaboration with the Platform SEED HDDA analysis techniques that enable us to reveal connectome features that might separate groups (normal vs. pathological).
+We analyzed existing structural and diffusion tensor magnetic resonance imaging (DT-MRI) data from newborns and associated the results with cognitive outcomes.
+In collaboration with the HDDS platform we implemented analysis techniques that enabled us to look for connectome features that might separate groups (normal vs. pathological).
+We revealed reduced network integration and increased segregation across the investigated conditions (congenital heart defects, prematurity, spina bifida), although they lacked predictive value for developmental outcome.
+Furthermore, we developed the neonatal open spina bifida aperta atlas, providing a parcellation strategy for structural connectome analysis and we explored the potential of graph neural networks (GNNs) for neonatal connectome analysis.
+Our results showed that GNNs were better than traditional models at classifying neonatal brain connectomes based on medical conditions.

 Principal investigator: Andras Jakab, Bea Latal, Michael von Rhein, Valerio Mante